 No. After this training, you can become an accredited Social Value or SROI practitioner by being a member of Social Value International or an affiliated national network, such as the Social Impact Measurement Network of Australia (SIMNA), and completing a Social Value or SROI analysis and report that is assured by Social Value International.

-Social Value UK has further information about becoming an accredited Social Value or SROI practitioner.
+Social Value International has further information about becoming an accredited Social Value or SROI practitioner.

 How do I continue to learn about Social Value and SROI after the training?